andymckay/sidebar-tabs/README.md

 * spinners for the tabs
 * filter by windows
 * pinning

-To do:

 * fix muting
 * cope with window move events
-* possible context menus
 * pinning drag and drop
+* tab errors
+* contextualIdentities